lipupini/lipupini/README.md

 ## TODO

-- Add browser-side caching
 - Add option for favicon in collection `.lipupini` folder
 - `bin/generate-files-json.php`
   - Make recursive
   - Do not overwrite entries, or add option
   - Read EXIF data if available for setting a default `date`
-- Figure out something else besides exception when file in `files.json` does not exist in collection
+- Something else besides exception when file in `files.json` does not exist in collection
 - Create script to normalize file and directory user/group/permissions
 - Output errors in layout
 - Check on cross-platform compatibility, MacOS and Windows with and without Docker.
 While only tested on Linux, I believe it will work on all three OSes including `ffmpeg` interfaces as long as symlinking is supported.
-- Update CLI commands for `ffmpeg` to take a collection folder name and collection path, determine output path automatically
 - Look into:
   - https://indieweb.org/Webmention
   - https://indieweb.org/Microsub
   - https://indieweb.org/Micropub
   - https://atproto.com
   - https://micropub.rocks
-- Make contributions to `landrok/activitypub`
 - Detect `readline` support in a custom `confirm` routine.
 If `readline` is not available a 10-second timer will be indicated that can be cancelled with CTRL+C.
 - Create a mechanism for writing to a collection's `files.json`
   - Could start with a CLI tool, e.g. `bin/caption.php <collection> <filename> <caption>`
   - Would like to try creating a desktop tool
-- Do not let same account try to follow more than once when already logged previous follow
+- ActivitPub: Do not let same account try to follow more than once when already logged previous follow
+- Look into caching headers
 - If a photo is taking a while to upload and a browser pageload is triggered with media processor requests in the request queue, the thumbnail version will likely only show a partial image.
   - Removing all media processors from the HTTP request queue and only using `bin/process-media.php` after uploading is a solution.
   - File transfer clients that use temporary files during transfer are a solution.